ahmfrz/theprogrammersblog/README.md

 # The Programmers Blog

 ### What is it?
- It's a multiuser blog where programmers can share their stories.
+ Multiuser blog where programmers can share their stories.
 Url: http://theprogrammersblog.appspot.com/

 ### Features
- * Backend is built with python and google app engine
+ * Uses google app engine
- * Frontend is built with Bootstrap
- * Passwords are hashed before storage
- * Cookie hashing for user security
+ * Secure
+ * Uses cookies
- * Pagination(5 posts on one page)
+ * Paginated(5 posts on one page)
- * Users can comment, like/ unlike eachothers posts
- * Users can see all posts by a user and contact them with provided email address
- * Users can edit/ delete their posts
- * Allows raw html to be added in content just for fun
  * About page is a responsive portfolio page of the author, source code is available at - https://github.com/ahmfrz/Portfolio-Site/

 ### Installation steps
- For awesome people who would like to debug the application at their end, following are the steps:
+ Please follow the steps below:

  #### Pre-requisites:
  * Python 2.7 - https://www.python.org/downloads/